HewlettPackard/oneview-ansible/oneview-ansible.md

 #### Notes

-- To rename an Unamnaged Device you must inform a `newName` in the data argument.
+- To rename an Unmanaged Device you must inform a `newName` in the data argument.
 The rename is non-idempotent

 - A sample configuration file for the config parameter can be found at: https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/oneview_config-rename.json